andredonandre/campaign-price-calculator/README.md

-# Campaign price Calculator
+Campaign Price Calculator- Terminal

+Simple terminal application with functionality to calculate campaign pricing

-Assumptions made
+#Assumptions made

-- Only one campaign type can be applied to a cart/basket
+- A campaign can only be applied to a cart once
+- All products cost 100 SEK
+- Multiple campaign prices cannot be calculated recursively